nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 PHP 5.5 and up include the Zend OPcache in core, and on most Linux distributions it is enabled by default.
 However, it does not bundle a data cache.
 APCu is a data cache, and it is available in most Linux distributions.
-On Red Hat/CentOS/Fedora systems running PHP 5.5 and up install ``php-pecl-apcu``.
+On Red Hat/CentOS/Fedora systems running PHP 5.6 install ``php-pecl-apcu``.
 On Debian/Ubuntu/Mint systems install ``php5-apcu``.
 On Ubuntu 14.04LTS, the APCu version is 4.0.2, which is too old to use with Nextcloud.
 Nextcloud requires 4.0.6+.
 You may install 4.0.7 from Ubuntu backports with this command::